 —Excerpted from Catholic News Agency

 Faustinus and Jovita were brothers, nobly born, and were zealous professors of the Christian religion, which they preached without fear in their city of Brescia in Lombardy, during the persecution of Adrian.
 Their remarkable zeal excited the fury of the heathens against them, and procured them a glorious death for their faith.

-- Read more about St. Faustinus and Jovita here and here.
+- Read more about St. Faustinus and Jovita:

 - Read what the Catholic Encyclopedia has to say about the city in Italy in which they lived.

 - Discover Brescia and if you are a cooking enthusiast try making the authentic Italian dish, risotto allo zafferano, (rice with saffron).
-Recipes can be found here About: Italian Cuisine and if you are REALLY interested you can learn what arborio rice is and why it should be used to make authentic risotto.
-If your not interested in the finer details you can make the recipe in Catholic Culture's database.
+Read About: Italian Cuisine and if you are REALLY interested you can learn what arborio rice is.
+If you're not interested in the finer details you can make the recipe in Catholic Culture's database.

 There does not seem to be a great deal of information about Our Lady of Paris; it is an ancient title and can be traced well back before the 12th Century when the Cathedral of Notre Dame de Paris (Our Lady of Paris) was begun.
 Some authorities say that veneration of the Blessed Virgin in Paris can be traced to the first apostles of the city.
 Since Saint Paul was in Gaul (France) during his travels, it may be assumed that this veneration dates to the first century of the Christian era.
 And if Mary was venerated in Paris at that early date, it is possible that she was, even then, known as Our Lady of Paris.
 Briefly, as long as Christian minds can be remembered, Paris was consecrated to the Virgin Mary, whom the inhabitants always venerated.